 As described in the initial proposal (page 73), during the first phase three new junior professorships were set up.
-All 3 positions were fully funded by the host university.
+All three positions were fully funded by the host university.
 Two W2 positions in the research area of the graduate school have since been filled.
 It is planned to set up additional W2 positions, funded by the host university.
 During the second phase, it is planned to set up six new junior professorships, funded by the university.
 Funding for small independent research groups as well as teaching assistants for all new positions is part of this proposal.
 The university will co-fund the groups and guarantee their long-term funding.

-To help junior professors in setting up an independent research group, two doctoral stipends per branch can be switched to 2/3 E13 positions (see also section 3).
+To help junior professors in setting up an independent research group, two doctoral stipends per branch can be switched to 2/3 E13 positions for five years (see also section 3).
 Students holding such positions are expected to help the corresponding junior professor setting up a research infrastructure.
 This switch from stipend to employment can also occur after the student was hired.
 In this case, the junior professor will act as a mentor of this student, towards preparing this student for an academic career.

 A mentoring programme for the doctoral students was implemented during the first phase.
 According to the statutes of the school, each student has two supervisors, one from computer science, and one from either medicine or life science.
 In addition, students choose a mentor, typically not part of the supervision team.
 The mentoring programme and soft skills training programme will be extended to junior professorships.